Talking to Your Parents or Other Adults

-You probably talk to friends way more than you talk to your parents.
-That's natural.
-Even if you and your parents have a great relationship, you want to find your own path and make your own choices.
+You probably talk to your friends way more than you talk to your parents.
+That's natural, even if you and your parents have a great relationship.

 Talk About Everyday Stuff — and Do It Every Day